Golds-l/Golds-l/README.md

 # All experience comes from mistakes.

 - 👋 Hi, I’m @Golds-l
-- 👀 I’m interested in machine learning
+- 👀 I’m interested in machine learning and cv
 - 🌱 I’m currently learning computer vision
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me->my e-mail 3365638834@qq.com

 <!---